irudnyts/irudnyts.github.io/_posts/2018-07-12-setting-a-seed-in-r-when-using-parallel-simulation.md

 ---
 layout: post
-title: "&#x1f331; Setting a seed in R, when using parallel simulation"
+title: "&#x1f331; [archived] Setting a seed in R, when using parallel simulation"
 ---

 Generally speaking, if the code does any simulations, it is a good practice to set a seed to make the code reproducible.
 Setting a seed ensures that the same (pseudo-)random numbers will be generated each time the script is executed.
 Surprisingly, I found really few posts dedicated to any convention, best practice, or routine of setting a seed in R. Further, when using multiple cores (parallelisation) for simulations, things can get slightly more complicated.

+> **Disclaimer:** This post is outdated and was archived for back compatibility: please use with care!
+This post does not reflect the author's current point of view and might deviate from the current best practices.

 ## Seeds in R